 Early Life

 Robert Stephen Rubin was born in December 1937.
-He attended Canford School in Dorset before graduating from University College London in 1958 with a law degree.
-Initially, he aimed to become a barrister.
+He attended Canford School in Dorset and graduated from University College London in 1958 with a law degree.

 Rise to Success